Please note that the quotations in the film are accessible via ‘subtitles’. The closed caption option is a transcript of what is said in the video.

 – How can I begin to understand more about the mental states that I am in, when I film?

 I am interested in examining our intuitive knowledge as practitioners, and developing a more explicit understanding about the nature of this knowledge.
-My PhD is examining the use of character in the documentary narrative.
+I am a PhD candidate at RMIT University and my PhD is examining the use of character in the documentary narrative.

 At the time I started my PhD, in 2017, I was finishing a documentary TV series called Ethics Matters.
 Like many documentarians I am involved in all aspects of the production process: scripting, filming, editing, and producing the work.
 My thoughts turned to the nature of the character of the documentarian, the character that exists outside the frame, but affects what happens within the frame, and the shape of the narrative.
 As John Grierson wrote, “You photograph the natural life, but you also, by your juxtaposition of detail, create an interpretation of it” (1946, pp.81-2).